DIY RV, Motorhome, and Camper-Trailer Repairs

 Roof Repairs and Maintenance

 While older models used metal as a roof covering, today’s models usually use metal coated with vinyl or rubber sheeting.
-These vinyl coverings will stand lots of abuse for a few years.
-But eventually, because of UV damage and because the covering flexes while the camper is being moved, leaks are inevitable.
+These vinyl coverings will stand abuse for a few years but eventually, because of UV damage and because the covering flexes while the camper is being moved, leaks are inevitable.

 The first hint of leaks in the RV will usually be along the outside edges of the roof.
 Here, and around any roof-mounted objects (A/Cs, exhaust stacks, vents), sheet-metal screws hold the metal sheeting to the walls and roof rafters.
 The screws are usually coated with sealer but this hardens over time.
 Stains will appear inside the unit before you realize you have a leak.